AMELIE: increasing the capacity of health care and frontline service providers

 - Facilitate early identification through training, awareness-raising, and dissemination of tools for enhanced identification and referral targeting approx. 5,000 professionals and multipliers;

-- Address the challenges of identification and support in emergency settings highlighting the shift from in-person to online provision and vice versa;
+- Address the challenges of identification and support in emergency settings highlighting the shift from in-person to online service provision and vice versa;

 - Raise awareness on the wider public on trafficking and thus enhance the integration of trafficked persons.